iPhone Lockdown is the expert-backed, step-by-step guide that shuts it down in 30 minutes. 33 settings. Every one explained. No tech knowledge needed.

 Next up: your location data — which is even more personal than your browsing history.

-A beautifully formatted dark-theme PDF you can read on any device.
-Every Settings path is a tappable link that opens directly on your iPhone.
+Beautifully formatted.
+Every Settings path is a tappable deep link that opens directly on your iPhone.
+Download up to 5 times.

-Read the full book in your browser.
-Optimized for iPhone — the deep links to Settings work perfectly from Safari.
+Read the full book in your browser — optimized for iPhone Safari where the deep links work perfectly.
+Permanent access, no login.

 An Apple Shortcut with a menu of every Settings page in the book.
 Install once, use forever.
 Included free.